 Actually, this is redundant – I could make this routine do what the AWK script in 1 does and have it write out both the total sentence reading time, time to reach end, and their difference in the usual way.

 Note, for oral reading trials, the difference mentioned in (2b) is an estimate of eye-voice span at the end of the sentence, assuming that people finished pronouncing the sentence before they pressed the button [I guess most subjects would finish pronounce the sentence before pressing the button, however, how to convince reviewers about this if they have questions?]
+Yeah, you’re right, this might be a worry.
+But it’s the best we can do, far as I can see, and if you get reasonable results – e.g. longer eye-voice spans with preview – you can make it very plausible.